mlcommons/ck/README.md

-(scripts, benchmarks, data sets, tools, results, predictive models, graphs, articles) into searchable, reusable and interconnected CK entries (components) with unique IDs and open JSON-based meta information while getting rid of all hardcoded paths;
+(scripts, benchmarks, data sets, tools, results, predictive models, graphs, articles) into searchable, reusable and interconnected CK entries (components) with unique IDs and open JSON-based meta information while getting rid of all hardwired paths;

 * quickly prototype research ideas from shared components as LEGO(TM), unify exchange of results in schema-free JSON